Frederick Thornton Peters: Death

 Captain Peters was killed in an air crash three days after his release, on 13 November 1942.
 He was coming back to Britain in a Sunderland flying boat, which crash-landed in Plymouth Sound in thick fog, at the entrance to the Royal Navy's Devonport Dockyard, near Plymouth, Devon.
 In spite of efforts by the pilot, Flight Lieutenant Wynton Thorpe, RAAF, who held on to him for ninety minutes in the water, he was dead when the rescue launch reached them.

-He has no known grave and is remembered on the Portsmouth Naval Memorial, (Panel 61.
-Column 3) Hampshire, England.
+Legacy

-Mount Peters near Nelson, British Columbia, where his mother lived in her last years with the family of her daughter Helen Dewdney and her husband E.E.L.
+Mount Peters, near Nelson, British Columbia where his mother lived in her last years with the family of her daughter Helen Dewdney and her husband E.E.L.
 Dewdney, was named in his honour in 1946.

+On February 2, 1944, a delegation of officers from the United States Military, representing President Franklin D. Roosevelt and General Dwight D. Eisenhower visited Nelson to present the United States Distinguished Service Cross posthumously to Mrs. Peters, the mother of the late Captain Peters.
+The formal ceremony, accompanied by a brass band of soldier musicians, took place at the Dewdney House at Stanley and Mill Streets, with the Mayor of Nelson, Norman Stibbs, and representatives of local civic organizations in attendance.

+When Peters was posthumously awarded the Victoria Cross, it was sent in a standard envelope through the Royal Mail to his mother.
+At the time, a paperwork error was assumed – but the decision was intentionally made by the British government in order to repair diplomatic relations with the French.

 A display of photos and panels on his life is on the main floor of the Daniel J. MacDonald Building in Charlottetown, Prince Edward Island.
 His name, along with the names of his three brothers who served in the First World War, is on memorial plaques in the St. Peter's Anglican Church in Charlottetown.
 In 2012, a biography by Peters' great-nephew Sam McBride, based on family letters and titled The Bravest Canadian – Fritz Peters VC: The Making of a Hero of Two World Wars, was published by Granville Island Publishing.

-The book earned a Heritage Award from the PEI Heritage Foundation and first place in the B.C.
-Genealogical Society's 2012 family history book awards.
+He has no known grave and is remembered on the Portsmouth Naval Memorial, (Panel 61.
+Column 3) Hampshire, England.